finegrain-ai/refiners/README.md

 ## Documentation

-Refiners comes with a MkDocs-based documentation website available at https://refine.rs.
-You will find there a [quick start guide](https://refine.rs/getting-started/recommended/), a description of the [key concepts](https://refine.rs/concepts/chain/), as well as in-depth foundation model adaptation [guides](https://refine.rs/guides/adapting_sdxl/).
+Refiners comes with a [MkDocs-based documentation website](https://finegrain-ai.github.io/refiners/).
+You will find there a [quick start guide](https://finegrain-ai.github.io/refiners/getting-started/recommended/), a description of the [key concepts](https://finegrain-ai.github.io/refiners/concepts/chain/), as well as in-depth foundation model adaptation [guides](https://finegrain-ai.github.io/refiners/guides/adapting_sdxl/).

 ## Projects using Refiners